reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 This engagement demonstrates increased proficiency in security monitoring, incident response, and compliance-driven remediation, highlighting its relevance to both Security Operations Center (SOC) analysts and Governance, Risk, and Compliance (GRC) functions.
 All findings were rigorously validated through post-remediation monitoring to ensure enhancements in the environment's security posture.

+> 🛠️ Skills Applied: SIEM Monitoring, KQL, Cloud Hardening, Threat Detection, Compliance Mapping

 ### 🧪 Methodology
 This analysis was executed using a six-phase methodology designed to **monitor, detect, and mitigate active cyber threats** within a live Microsoft Azure environment.
 The strategy emphasized **real-world attacker engagement** through the deployment of a honeynet and the application of **framework-based controls** to assess and improve the cloud security posture.

-**Phase 1:** Environment Deployment
+•	**Phase 1: Exposed Environment**
-> Deployed intentionally vulnerable Windows, Linux, and SQL Server VMs in Azure to attract real-world threats via public exposure.
+> Deployed intentionally vulnerable Windows, Linux, and SQL Server VMs to attract real-world threats.

-**Phase 2:** Log Integration
+**Phase 2: Log Integration**
 > Configured Azure Log Analytics and Microsoft Sentinel to centralize system, network, and security telemetry across all virtual machines.

-**Phase 3:** Baseline Threat Monitoring
+•	**Phase 3: Baseline Threat Monitoring**
 > Conducted a 24-hour observation period to collect attack data, identify initial threat vectors, and establish behavioral baselines.

-**Phase 4:** Detection & Automated Response
+•	**Phase 4: Detection & Automated Response**
 > Implemented Sentinel analytics rules and automation playbooks to detect malicious activity and initiate response actions aligned with NIST SP 800-61.

-**Phase 5:** Security Hardening
+•	**Phase 5: Security Hardening**
 > Applied remediation steps based on Microsoft Defender for Cloud findings and mapped them to NIST SP 800-53 security controls.

-**Phase 6:** Post-Hardening Assessment
+•	**Phase 6: Post-Hardening Assessment**
-> Performed a second monitoring window to measure the impact of hardening efforts and verify reduced exposure to threats.
+> Performed a second monitoring window to measure the impact of hardening efforts.

 <h3 align="center">📂 Secured Storage Access via Private Endpoint </h3>